As preppers, we get ready for all the many curveballs, emergencies and disasters that can befall us on this journey we call ‘life’.

 Protecting yourself and your loved ones against these threats is not just a matter of having enough food and enough water.
 Keeping these substances away from you, off your skin and outside your body is imperative for survival.

 To do that, you’ll need a hazmat suit, and there is a lot to learn about this vital piece of personal protective equipment.
-Keep reading to get a primer on them and our recommendations for the best suits for preppers.
+Keep reading to get a primer on them and our recommendations for the best protection suits for nuclear radiation…

 Table of Contents